 Paragraph 4: Your Specialty Choice and Why You Chose It

 State which specialty you are choosing and why.
-Focus on matters like continuity of care, dealing with the whole patient, role models, liking patients of a particular age range, challenges, variety of illnesses, etc.
+Focus on matters like the continuity of care, dealing with the whole patient, role models, liking patients of a particular age range, challenges, variety of illnesses, etc.

 Paragraph 5: The “I Seek” Paragraph